First Timothy 4:3

 the word fable.
 Literally, it is the Greek word for myth.
 A myth is an

 imaginary story based upon a fictitious person, place, or thing.
-Its too bad
+It is too bad

-that more people have not taken this commandment seriously to refuse, that is
+that more people have not taken this commandment seriously to refuse and to

 source of information for our faith and practice.
 Beware of those who have